krivard/codalab-worksheets-wiki/CLI-Basics.md

-You can perform basic things in the CodaLab web terminal, but the command-line interface (CLI) gives you the ability to use CodaLab more effectively.
+The command-line interface (CLI) gives you the ability to use CodaLab more efficiently and programatically.
 For example, you can copy bundles between CodaLab servers, use your own editor to edit worksheets, and write scripts that interact with CodaLab.
+It is common to use the CLI in conjunction with the web interface.

 ## Installation